MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-whats-new.md

 Upgrade Readiness helps you ensure that applications and drivers are ready for a Windows 10 upgrade.
 The solution provides up-to-date application and driver inventory, information about known issues, troubleshooting guidance, and per-device readiness and tracking details.

-The development of Upgrade Readiness has been heavily influenced by input from the community the development of new features is ongoing.
+The development of Upgrade Readiness has been heavily influenced by input from the community; the development of new features is ongoing.
 To begin using Upgrade Readiness, add it to an existing Operation Management Suite (OMS) workspace or sign up for a new OMS workspace with the Upgrade Readiness solution enabled.

 For more information about Upgrade Readiness, see the following topics: